This webpage contains stimuli and demonstrations supporting:

 Proceedings of the National Academy of Sciences.

 Do moments of silence elicit auditory event representations?
 To answer this question, we adopted a novel approach, which is to test whether silences can ‘substitute’ for sounds in event-based auditory illusions.
+Below, you'll find demonstrations and stimuli for three 'silence illusions' that we created by adapting prominent event-based perceptual illusions.

 One-silence-is-more